4 Biggest Pet Peeves about Website Design & Development, Digital Marketing, and SEO

 Business owners think someone is sitting at a desk at Google updating rankings.
 That’s not the case.

-Agencies who don’t understand SEO
+Agencies that don’t understand SEO

 The problem is that they’re not doing it right and will continue to fail if we do nothing about it collectively.